×

 3. Steam the carrots and purée them in a high-speed blender.
 Try not to add any additional water, as the moisture content is already high.

 4. Fluff the potatoes with a fork or small whisk, stir in the olive oil.
-Divide into two portions, add the pureed carrots into one portion to dye it orange.
+Divide into two portions, add the pureed carrots into one portion to color it orange.
 Allow the mixture to cool and adjust the seasoning with salt and pepper.

 6. Pipe the potato filling into each of the scooped-out portions of the potato shells.